nestauk/ds-cookiecutter/GUIDELINES.md

-# Technical and working style and guidelines
+# Technical and working style guidelines

 *Challenging this documentation is encouraged.
 Please set up an issue for challenges, additions or corrections.
 For explanations, please consult the `dev` Slack channel*